opencog/opencog/opencog/eva/src/README.md

 * Create RandomNode for a uniform distribution 0 to 1 which can be used to evaluate to true/false by using GreaterThanLink or alternately -- and all-in-one predicate for this.

+* SatisfactionLink is kind-of not-needed; should be able to directly execute SequentialAndLink, SequentialOrLink.